Jaguar XJ (X351) 5.0 V8: Problems, Reliability & Repair Costs

 - Mercedes S550: Airmatic struts, expensive electronics.

-- The Verdict: The XJ V8 is arguably the most robust powertrain in the full-size flagship segment, provided the coolant pipes are done.
+- The Verdict: The XJ V8 is arguably the most reliable powertrain in the full-size flagship segment, provided the coolant pipes are done.
 The transmission is the bulletproof ZF 8HP (same as Audi/BMW).
 The electronics are simpler (and older) than the Germans, meaning fewer modules to fail.

 4. XJR vs Supersport vs Portfolio